ClickCease

 Duty to Render Aid: Drivers involved in an accident resulting in injury or death must reasonably assist injured parties.
 This can include calling for emergency medical assistance or transporting the injured person to a hospital.

-Penalties for Hit and Run: Depending on the severity of the accident and whether injuries or fatalities were involved, hit-and-run offenses can be charged as misdemeanors or felonies.
+Hit and Run Penalties: The severity of the accident and the involvement of injuries or fatalities determine the classification of hit-and-run offenses as either misdemeanors or felonies.
 Penalties can include fines, jail time, and a driver’s license suspension.

 Statute of Limitations: The statute of limitations for hit and run cases in California is typically three years from the date of the accident.
 This means that victims of hit and run accidents have three years to file a lawsuit against the responsible party.